INTERSECT in SQL: Usage and Implementation

 Output:

 We have created both tables.
-Now, we will see how the INTERSECT operator in SQL is used to give the common rows.
+Let’s see, how INTERSECT Operator is used to get the common rows from the selected tables.

 SELECT NAME, AGE, Designation FROM Employee1_designation